 - 1. Before lodging a complaint against a doctor, please read and understand the following information. - 2.
-Please be informed that the Singapore Medical Council ("SMC") does not accept verbal complaints (e.g. phone calls or walk-ins) or complaints via email which do not comply with the instructions at paragraph 3. - 3.
+Please be informed that the Singapore Medical Council ("SMC") does not accept verbal complaints (e.g. phone calls or walk-ins) or complaints via email which do not comply with the instructions at para 3. - 3.
 Your complaint must be type-written in English and supported by an endorsed Statutory Declaration ("SD").
-If your complaint is not in English, an authenticated English translation must be submitted together with the complaint. - 4.
+If your complaint is not in English, a copy of the authenticated English translation by a qualified translator must be submitted together with the complaint.
+You are required to ensure that the translated complaint accurately reflects the contents of the original document.
+The SMC is unable to assist you to verify the factual accuracy of the translated material. - 4.
 Your complaint must contain: - a) The full name of the doctor(s) who is/are the subject of the complaint; - b) The name of the healthcare institution(s) where the alleged incident took place; - c) The allegation(s) against the doctor(s), including all relevant details; and - d) Copies of all relevant supporting documents within your possession.

-Please ensure that your complaint is drafted in the format set out in the enclosed Sample Letter / Template (see page 7).
+Please ensure that your complaint is drafted in the format set out in the enclosed Sample Letter / Template (see page 8).

 - 5. As an independent administrator of the disciplinary process, the SMC is unable to obtain the name of the doctor(s) for you and/or assist in the drafting of your complaint.
 If you do not know the identity of the doctor(s) you wish to file a complaint against, please contact the relevant healthcare institution(s) to find out the name of the doctor(s).
 Alternatively, you can also search for the full name of the doctor(s) in the SMC register via the link here. - 6.
-With effect from 1 July 2022, all complaints must be lodged within six years from the date that the incident occurred or from the earliest date that the complainant knew or could have reasonably known of the incident [see section 41 of the Medical Registration Act 1997 ("MRA")].
+All complaints must be lodged within six years from the date that the incident occurred or from the earliest date that you came to know of or could have reasonably known of the incident [see section 41 of the Medical Registration Act 1997 ("MRA")].
 Otherwise, the SMC cannot, by law, refer the complaint to the Chairman of Complaints Panel ("CCP") to process your complaint.